helidon-io/helidon/docs/modules/config/extensions.md

         .build();
 ```

-### Automatic Configuration Using a Service Loader
+### Automatic Discovery

-The following extensions are loaded using a service loader for any configuration
+For a directly constructed `Config`, the following extensions are loaded using a
-instance, and do not require an explicit setup:
+service loader and do not require an explicit setup:

 - `ConfigParser` - each config parser on the classpath that implements
   `ConfigParserProvider` as a Java service loader service
 - `ConfigFilter` - each filter on the classpath that implements `ConfigFilter`
   as a Java service loader service

-Other extensions are only used from Java service loader when you use config
-profiles.
-Mapping is done through the type configured in config profile, and the
+Other extensions are selected using the type configured in a config profile and
-type defined by the extension provider interface.
-For example for config
+the types defined by the extension provider interface.

+Config sources listed in meta-configuration or a config profile are resolved
+from the selected service registry.
+A registry-managed `Config` uses its owning
+registry, and an imperative builder can select a registry using
+`Config.Builder.serviceRegistry`.
+The registry can provide a
+`ConfigSourceProvider` or a named `ConfigSource`.
+Existing Java service loader
+providers remain compatible when service loader discovery is enabled for the
+registry.

-sources, the interface defines the following methods (only subset shown):
+For example for config sources, the interface defines the following methods
+(only subset shown):

 ```java
 boolean supports(String type);